 Flea bites may be more than an itchy annoyance to some dogs and cats.
 They can cause flea allergy dermatitis — an allergic reaction to proteins in flea saliva.
 And a pet’s constant scratching can cause permanent hair loss or other skin problems.
-Fleas feasting on your pet’s blood can lead to anemia and, in rare cases, death.
+In severe infestations, fleas feasting on your pet’s blood can lead to anemia and, in rare cases, death.

-Ticks can also harm your pet, transmitting infections such as Lyme disease.
+Ticks can also harm your pet, transmitting tick-borne infections such as Lyme disease, Ehrlichiosis, Anaplasmosis, Rocky Mountain Spotted Fever, Babesiosis, and Bartonellosis.
 And pets can bring ticks into the home, exposing you and your family to illness from a tick bite.

 Hundreds of pesticides, repellents, and growth inhibitors are available to protect your pet from flea and tick bites.
 Some of these products are available only from a veterinarian; others can be bought over the counter.

 Flea and tick products range from pills and chews given by mouth to collars, sprays, dips, shampoos, powders, and “spot-ons,” liquid products squeezed onto the dog’s or cat’s skin usually between the shoulder blades or down the back.
 A few spot-on products are available for flea control in ferrets, and fly and tick control in horses.

 Although flea and tick products on the market have been used in millions of pets, side effects or adverse events may and sometimes do occur.
 It’s strongly recommended that you involve your veterinarian when choosing a flea and tick product, especially if your pet has any health conditions.
 You should also carefully read the label, the package insert, and any accompanying literature to make sure you’re using the product correctly.
 You should also save the packaging for the product in case a problem does occur and you need to report it.